 The university assumes no responsibility for security of vehicles or their contents while moving or parked in any area subject to university jurisdiction.

 5.1 Student.
 A person is considered a student when enrolled for at least one (1) hour of credit and not employed in a university staff or faculty position, as long as enrollment is intact (not withdrawn or canceled).
 Enrollment shall be considered official as of the first day of classes.
 Graduate assistants are students, not staff.

 5.2 Faculty or Staff.
 A person holding a benefits-eligible appointment with the university shall be considered faculty in a teaching position, or staff if not in a teaching position; except graduate assistants (see section 5.1).

 5.3 Retiree.
-Any faculty or staff person who has retired from the University of Kansas, and has not returned to active employment on campus equal to or greater than 0.5 FTE.
+Any faculty or staff person who has retired from the University of Kansas, and has not returned to active employment on campus greater than 0.5 FTE.

 5.4 Assignment of parking privileges.
 Faculty and staff shall normally be assigned red, blue, or gold parking permits.
 The criterion for blue parking is total of age plus service in State of Kansas employment equaling at least 62, and for gold parking is age plus service equaling at least 70.
 For gold, the applicant’s primary office is in a building located along Jayhawk Boulevard.
 Students shall normally be assigned to yellow, park and ride, or university housing.
 Freshmen residing off campus may only purchase park and ride.

 The Parking Commission has the right to alter or revoke parking assignments as the needs of the individual or the university community change.
 Zones near the campus shall not be assigned to solve problems such as work assignments or tight schedules.
 Falsification of any information for the purpose of obtaining a parking permit shall result in the forfeiture of all parking permits/e-permits and paid fees.